yash-sharma-dev/yash-sharma-dev/README.md

 <!-- FOOTER -->
 <p align="center">
   <em>“Code is like humor.
-When you have to explain it, it’s bad.” — Cory House</em>
+When you have to explain it, it’s bad.”</em>
 </p>